OR0-Project/std_lib/README.md

 > * gnu toolchain

 > ## testing tool config
-> "test" is a config that will first run the aforementioned python build config after which it will compile and run the test program "/test/main.c"
+> "test" is a config that will first run the aforementioned build config after which it will compile and run the test program "/test/main.c"